The Cuban government has put a stop to any further protests.

 In response, the government stated, “Even though that is a constitutional right, it cannot be exercised at the expense of other rights.”

-Yunior Garcia, the organizer of the planned Havana demonstration, slammed the government’s grounds for turning down the petitions.
+Yunior Garcia, the film director who coordinated the Havana demonstration, slammed the government’s reasoning for dismissing the demands.

 “Of course, every rational Cuban wants change for the better; they desire democracy, growth, and freedom in their country.”